Ecommerce Profit Margins: Benchmarks and How to Improve

 3. Platform and payment fees

-Shopify's transaction fees, payment gateway charges, app subscription costs — these add up to 3-7% of revenue before you sell anything.
+Shopify's transaction fees, payment gateway charges, app subscription costs.
+These add up to 3-7% of revenue before you sell anything.
 Most store owners undercount these.

 4. Discounting addiction